centaretraining/azuretraining/03-azure-sql.md

 	![Notifications](images/notifications-deployment-in-progress.png)

 Once the database is deployed (this takes a few minutes), you can click **Go to resource** in your Notifications or to the SQL databases resource in the left menu.
-Feel free to connect to the server using your preferred SQL tool (SQL Server Management Studio or Visual Studio)

 8. Setup the SQL Server Firewall
 * Open your Database